Microsoft Advertising first-party data reveals four new consumer attitudes

 See our RVShare customer success story to see how they managed their massive growth over the last 18 months.

 The Empowered Activist is a consumer who votes with their wallet by purchasing only from brands that align with their values.
 This could mean seeking out eco-friendly, minority-focused, and small business brands.
-This shopper prioritizes authenticity and businesses that demonstrate their values with more than marketing messages.
+This shopper prioritises authenticity and businesses that demonstrate their values with more than marketing messages.

 This consumer is more likely to be interested in and search for environmental, political, and social issues.
-They’re vocal about their beliefs and values and are more likely to identify as an online activist than the average internet user.
+They’re vocal about their beliefs and values and are more likely to identify as an online activist than the average internet user

 The Self-Care Enthusiast came into being during the first months of the pandemic.
 The uncertainty and fear, combined with political and social upheaval, created stress and anxiety for many.
 This consumer managed it with self-care.